mkcjbantugon/Regression-Modeling-Case-Study/README.md

 ## Requirement
 You must have Python installed in your computer in order to run the code.

-Download the jupyter notebook file "Bantugon_MKCJ_Complete Analysis.ipynb" (2.23 MB) to your computer.
+Download the jupyter notebook file "Bantugon_Michelle_Complete Analysis.ipynb" (2.23 MB) to your computer.
 Run your terminal window to access jupyter notebook and go to the folder where you save the file and run.

 ## Analysis